zonca/zonca.dev/posts/2015-02-10-software-carpentry-setup-chromebook.md

 ---
+aliases:
+- /2015/02/software-carpentry-setup-chromebook
+categories:
+- software-carpentry
+- chromebook
+- ipython
+date: 2015-02-10 20:00
 layout: post
+slug: software-carpentry-setup-chromebook
 title: Software Carpentry setup for Chromebook
-date: 2015-02-10 20:00
-categories: [software-carpentry, chromebook, ipython]
-slug: software-carpentry-setup-chromebook

 ---

 In this post I'll provide instructions on how to install the main requirements of a [Software Carpentry workshop](http://software-carpentry.org) on